Upper bounds on the colloid separation efficiency of diffusiophoresis: Theory

 The analysis also allows us to identify and define the widths $\delta_\pm$ of the particle boundary layers, which we obtain as

 where we emphasize that the values of $c_i$ and its derivative are evaluated at walls $y_\pm=0$ or, equivalently, at either $y=0$ (for the ``$+$'' case) or $y=1$ (for ``$-$'').

-In summary, the particle distributions in the limit of large particle P\'eclet number will tend to either exponential \eqref{eq:sols_n_exponential} or Gaussian \eqref{eq:sols_n_gaussian} curves near channel walls, depending on whether the chemical source delivers a liquid or a gas.
-Furthermore, these distributions and, by extension, the separation of colloids, is dictated by a single boundary layer parameter $\delta_\pm$ at each wall, which itself depends on the ionic concentration through Equation \eqref{eq:bl}.
-In the next two subsections, we evaluate the concentration profiles $c_i(y)$ and their their relevant Taylor expansions near walls to obtain $\delta_\pm$ using \eqref{eq:bl}.
+In summary, the particle distributions in the limit of large particle P\'eclet number $Pe_p\gg{1}$ will tend to either exponential \eqref{eq:sols_n_exponential} or Gaussian \eqref{eq:sols_n_gaussian} curves near channel walls, depending on whether the chemical source delivers a liquid or a gas.
+Furthermore, these distributions and, by extension, the separation of colloids, is dictated by a single boundary layer parameter $\delta_\pm$ at each wall, which itself depends on both the relative importance of diffusiophoresis versus Brownian motion (through $Pe_p$) and potentially on the dissociation chemistry (through the ionic concentration profile $c_i$), as highlighted by Equation \eqref{eq:bl}.
+In the next two subsections, we evaluate $c_i(y)$ and their their relevant expansions near walls to obtain $\delta_\pm$ using \eqref{eq:bl}.